kushaldas/sequredrop-qubesproxy/README.md

 # Install the code in the Fedora 28 template

-For now we will install the dependency SDK and this repo using rpm built by Kushal Das.
+For now we will install the dependency SDK and Debian package for Stretch build by Kushal Das.

 His GPG fingerprint: